htw-imi-showtime/showtime-website/content/ws22/bachelor/b4-your-project/techstack.md

 {{<image src="dev.png">}}

 Amazon Web Services (AWS) that we used to build our infrastructure:
-- Identity and Access Management (IAM) to provide secure access to all infrastructure operations, defines roles and rights.
+- Identity and Access Management (IAM) to provide secure access to all infrastructure operations, define roles and rights
 - API Gateway to get and process a large number of simultaneous API requests and to expose the Lambda endpoint to the internet
-- Lambda to run code serverless only on demand and only to the required extent.
+- Lambda to run code serverless only on demand and only to the required extent
 - S3 to store input traffic
-- SQS to to store transformed input data pending further processing.
+- SQS to to store transformed input data pending further processing
 {{<image src="aws.png">}}